WREW

 WREW (94.9 MHz, "Mix 94.9") is a commercial FM radio station licensed to Fairfield, Ohio, and serving the Cincinnati metropolitan area.
 The station broadcasts an adult contemporary radio format and is owned by Hubbard Broadcasting.
-The studios and offices are on Reading Road at Interstate 71, just northeast of Downtown Cincinnati.
+The studios and offices are on Kennedy Avenue, in the Oakley neighborhood of Cincinnati where they have been since August of 2021.

 WREW has an effective radiated power (ERP) of 10,500 watts.
 The transmitter site is on West North Bend Road in Finneytown.
 WREW broadcasts using HD Radio technology.
 Its HD2 digital subchannel plays alternative rock music, and is branded as "The Sound."

 History

-Beautiful music/country (1962-1980)
+Beautiful music/Country (1962–1980)

 On September 20, 1962, the station first signed on, using the call sign WFOL-FM.
 It aired a beautiful music format, playing quarter hour sweeps of instrumental cover songs of pop hits, as well as Broadway and Hollywood show tunes.

 The call letters were switched to WCNW-FM in 1965, co-owned and simulcast with Country-formatted WCNW 1560 AM.
 Beautiful music returned to the frequency in the mid 1970s as WLVV-FM "Love 95."

-Top 40/Soft rock (1980-1988)
+Top 40/Soft rock (1980–1988)

 The station was sold off to Heftel Broadcasting in 1980, becoming WYYS-FM "Yes 95" with a Top 40-Rock format.
 The format changed within a year to soft rock under the same call letters and handle before becoming WLLT-FM "Lite 95" in January 1983.

-Classic rock (1988-1995)
+Classic rock (1988–1995)

 On July 22, 1988, WOFX-FM "The Fox" replaced WLLT-FM, airing Classic rock.